Congruence for lattice path models with filter restrictions and long steps: Introduction

 \subsection{Acknowledgements}

+We are grateful to Olga Postnova, Nicolai Reshetikhin, Pavel Nikitin, Fedor Petrov for fruitful discussions.
 This research was supported by the grant "Agreement on the provision of a grant in the form of subsidies from the federal budget for implementation of state support for the creation and development of world-class scientific centers, including international world-class centers and scientific centers, carrying out research and development on the priorities of scientific technological development No.~075-15-2019-1619" dated 8th November 2019.
-We are grateful to O. Postnova, N. Reshetikhin, F. Petrov for fruitful discussions.
+The author expresses gratitude for the support by the Xing Hua Scholarship program of Tsinghua University.